 This is a typical head-in parking design found at open air shopping centers.
-There is a narrow strip of sidewalk, curb & gutter, a paved space, then a wheel stop.
+There is a narrow strip of sidewalk, curb & gutter, paved space, then a wheel stop.
 The wheel stops are used to separate vehicles from the sidewalk so there is no vehicle overhang.
-We find two issues with this design: first, if there are no parked vehicles, the wheel stops are a pedestrian tripping hazard and, second, the gap between the wheel stops and curb hold snow and trash.
+We find two issues with this design: 1.
+If there are no parked vehicles the wheel stops are a pedestrian tripping hazard 2.
+The gap between the wheel stops and curb hold snow and trash.
 The space can be difficult to clear.

 A better design is to extend the sidewalk width to the wheel stops.
-The wider sidewalk eliminates the wheel stops, it is easier to clear the walkway, and provides a better sidewalk for customers.
+The wider sidewalk eliminates the wheel stops, it’s easier to clear the walkway, and provides a better sidewalk for customers.

 Zimmer Consultants photograph